maarten-betman/optimisation_consol_v/README.md

 The goal is to automatically fit the model to data by use of numerical optimization.
 An example of this automatic parameter fitting is given with a number of algorithms.
 It is possible to test out different algorithms and compare the results right away.
 All iterations are saved for further evaluation.

-This repository is associated with a paper presented at the 16th International Conference of IACMAG.
-A preprint of the paper is available at researchgate.
+This repository is associated with a paper accepted for the 16th International Conference of IACMAG.
+A preprint of the paper is available at [researchgate](https://www.researchgate.net/publication/340996661_Parallelized_numerical_optimization_for_parameter_fitting_of_an_advanced_elasto-viscoplastic_model_with_an_open_source_implementation).

 [comment]: <> (Installation; if I compile the package as an installable module)